Gordon Ramsay’s Coffee Rub Steak Was My Quiet Power Move of the Week

 Ingredients

-• 4 ribeye steaks (or any favorite cut)
+• 4 ribeye steaks (or similar cut)

 • 28g fresh coffee grounds